-Boiling Springs Lake, NC — “There was no reason to shoot this kid,” Mark Wilsey said a few days after then-Sergeant Byron Vassey killed his emotionally troubled teenaged son in the family’s home in Boiling Springs Lake, North Carolina.
-“They killed my son in cold blood.
-We called for help and they killed my son.”
+Boiling Springs Lake, NC -- "There was no reason to shoot this kid," Mark Wilsey said a few days after t2 years later, NC family remembers teen killed by police officer">hen-Sergeant Byron Vassey killed his emotionally troubled teenaged son in the family’s home in Boiling Springs Lake, North Carolina.
+"They killed my son in cold blood.
+We called for help and they killed my son."

 More than two years after that killing, one of Vassey’s colleagues has validated Wilsey’s conclusion during his testimony in the trial of Vassey for voluntary manslaughter.

 “My recollection … is that he never came close to hurting me,” testified Southport Police Officer John Thomas, who had been grappling with 18-year-old Keith Vidal at the time Vassey fired the fatal shot.

 Vidal, who was being treated for paranoid schizophrenia, was “armed” with a tool described by the family and the police as a screwdriver.
 On January 5, 2014, Vidal’s parents called for assistance in getting him to the hospital, and Thomas was the first to respond to a report that an “armed person” was “in crisis” at a familiar address.
 Thomas had responded to a previous call for help in hospitalizing Vidal, but on this occasion, the small, slender young man was in a more hostile mood.